 \section{Evaluation}

-We evaluate the proposed architecture against a range of baselines, including (DT \& CT) RNN, (DT \& CT) attention, and multiple NAC ablation configurations.
-Experiments are conducted across diverse domains, including irregular time-series modeling, lane keeping of autonomous vehicles, and Industry 4.0 prognostics.
-All results are obtained using 5-fold cross-validation, where models are trained using BPTT (see Appendix~\ref{appendix:training}) on each fold and evaluated across all folds.
+We evaluate the proposed architecture against a range of baselines, including (DT \& CT) RNNs, (DT \& CT) Attentions, and multiple NAC ablation configurations.
+Experiments are conducted across diverse domains, including irregular time-series modeling, the lane keeping of autonomous vehicles, and Industry 4.0 prognostics.
+All the results are obtained using 5-fold cross-validation, where the models are trained using BPTT (see Appendix~\ref{appendix:training}) on each fold and evaluated across all the folds.
 We report the mean (\(\mu\)) and standard deviation (\(\sigma\)) to capture variability and quantify uncertainty in the predictions.
-Table~\ref{tab:results} provides results for all experiments, and the details of the baselines, ablation, environment utilized, the data curation and preprocessing, and neural network architectures for all experiments are provided in the Appendix \ref{appendiX:experiments}.
+Table~\ref{tab:results} provides the results for all the experiments, and the details of the baselines, ablations, environments, data, preprocessing, and neural network architectures for all the experiments are provided in Appendix \ref{appendiX:experiments}.

-\subsection{Irregular Time-series}
+\subsection{Irregular time-series}